EmpyreanMist/fullstack-kino/README.md

 - Users login via the `/login` page using email and password.
 - Credentials are sent to `/api/login` which uses the **Supabase Auth API** to authenticate the user.
-- If login is successfull, Supabase internally sets a **secure cookie** with the session token.
+- If login is successful, Supabase internally sets a **secure cookie** with the session token.
 - On future requests, Supabase reads the session from the cookie to identify the logged-in user.

 Protected pages like `/profile` check for an authenticated session by calling the `/api/user` route.